-As of September 22, 2020, the California Department of Fish and Wildlife temporarily listed the western Joshua tree (Yucca brevifolia) as an endangered species until a final decision is made in 2022.
-Joshua trees were observed on site during the June 21, 2022 field investigations and a Protected Plant Preservation Plan was conducted on June 21, 2022 in conjunction with the Biological Assessment.
+As of September 22, 2020, the California Department of Fish and Wildlife temporarily listed the western Joshua tree (Yucca brevifolia) as an endangered species until a final decision is made in 2023.
+Joshua trees were observed on site during the November 15, 2022 field investigations.
 Any attempt to remove dead or alive Joshua trees from the property will require an Incidental Take Permit.
+A protected plant plan was conducted on November 15, 2022, in tandem with the biological survey which details the locations and conditions of the Western Joshua Trees.